 Platforms like Weebly and Wix allow a super easy set up with a drag and drop function, however, SEO optimisation and flexibility with designing your webpages are very limited.
 I started on Weebly and after a couple of years of refining my niche and growing my platform I moved to WordPress.org hosted by Bluepress.

-This is where the fun begins, but also the endless chopping and changing of pages until you are happy with the look.
+This is where the real fun begins, but also the endless chopping and changing of pages until you are happy with the look.

+There are a series of pages you need to create before you can start sharing your knowledge and experiences.
 Start by creating your home page; this is where people will first land if they type in your domain into the search bar.
 You want this to be inviting, interesting, have plenty of information and original photos; you want people to continue exploring your site!

 The next pages you will need to set up are listed below: